Skip to content

 Options

-SSH agent access (when SSH key is registered via terok ssh-init): The SSH agent proxy is available even in gatekeeping mode.
+SSH agent access (when SSH key is registered via terok project ssh-init): The vault's SSH signer is available even in gatekeeping mode.
 Useful for repos with private submodules.
 Ensure the key has no write access to upstream — otherwise the agent could push to upstream despite the gate configuration.

 External remote (gatekeeping.expose_external_remote: true): Add the upstream URL as a remote named external in the container's git config.
 This is "relaxed gatekeeping" — the agent can see and interact with upstream, but origin still points to the gate.
 Use this when the agent needs to pull from upstream but you still want pushes to go through human review via the gate.